abishekmuthian/open-payment-host/README.md

 Demo version prints more detailed level of errors if any, DO NOT use this demo setup in production.

-**Login**:
+#### Login
 The default admin email id is `test@test.com` and the password is `OpenPaymentHost`.
 You'll be asked to reset the password after login for security reasons.
 That password is hashed and stored.

 You'll be logged out after changing password automatically to login with the new credentials.

-Admin email id and Password can be changed in the config file (explained below) after the first run.
+Admin email id and default admin password can be changed in the config file (explained below) after the first run.
+Each time the password is reset in the config file, The password needs to be changed again once logged in for security.

 ### Production Setup
 It's recommended to try the demo application first before using the production application.
-The production application requires special config variables detailed in the configuration section.
+The production application requires a registered domain and special config variables for SSL as detailed in the configuration section.

 ```bash
 mkdir oph-production && cd oph-production